learning3d/assignment1/README.md

 What are the relative camera transformations that would produce each of the following output images?
-You shoud find a set (R_relative, T_relative) such that the new camera extrinsics with `R = R_relative @ R_0` and `T = R_relative @ T_0 + T_relative` produces each of the following images:
+You should find a set (R_relative, T_relative) such that the new camera extrinsics with `R = R_relative @ R_0` and `T = R_relative @ T_0 + T_relative` produces each of the following images: